wobanner/mqna/rituals/posts/morning.md

 **Anchoring Cues:**

 	• Lighting: Always begin with your soft desk lamp.
 This is your ritual signal.
 	• Sound: Use a consistent morning playlist (instrumental, lo-fi, ambient).
-This trains your brain to shift into quiet focus.
 	• Desk setup: Keep your journal and pen always in the same spot, ready for you.
-Maybe a small object – a stone, photo, or quote – sits nearby to ground you.

 **Reset Phrase:**